penske-media-corp/pmc-vvv/README.md

 ### Where are the errors?

-VVV is now configured to write the `WP_DEBUG` log to `~/wp-content/debug.log` rather than printing those messages to the screen.
+VVV is configured to write the `WP_DEBUG` log to `~/wp-content/debug.log` rather than printing those messages to the screen.

-This can be disabled on a per-site basis by removing the `WP_DEBUG_LOG` constant from `wp-config.php`.
+This can be disabled on a per-site basis by changing the `WP_DEBUG_LOG` constant to `false`.

 ### Single posts are redirecting to the homepage.
 What do I do?